 In addition, olive oil has more health benefits compared to other types of oils.
 In fact, it is considered to be a better source of polyunsaturated fatty acids (PUFAs), the healthy kind of fat found in fish, nuts, vegetables, and whole grains.
 Olive oil also contains essential vitamins A, E, D, K, and Z, as well as the minerals potassium, phosphorous, calcium, manganese, iron, magnesium, selenium, thiamine, niacin, and several other nutrients and elements that promote good health.

 Olive oil also contains more antioxidants compared to other vegetable oils.
 As a result, it has been found to be more effective against several types of cancer.
 The antioxidant content of this type of fat is much higher compared to vegetable oils.
 It also contains more monounsaturated fats than other oils, meaning it doesn’t have a negative effect on blood cholesterol levels as other types do.
 Polyunsaturated fats like those in olive oil are believed to reduce LDL cholesterol levels.

-Furthermore, when compared to other vegetable oils, olive oil provides an anti-inflammatory effect that may help prevent many of the common types of inflammatory diseases including arthritis, heart disease, depression, rheumatoid arthritis, asthma, eczema, psoriasis, cancer, and other health conditions.
-However, because of its antioxidant content, it can also harm LDL cholesterol levels, so you should try to find oils that contain unsaturated fats, like olive oil.
+olive oil provides an anti-inflammatory effect that may help prevent many of the common types of inflammatory diseases including arthritis (unlike what the internet says about olive oil containing saturated fats that can be harmful to your arthritis which is completely the opposite with olive oil), heart disease, depression, rheumatoid arthritis, asthma, eczema, psoriasis, cancer, and other health conditions.

 Before choosing an oil to use in your cooking or baking, it’s best to research it to make sure it’s a safe product.
 While there may not be a clear-cut winner between regular vegetable oil and olive oil, you should always choose the one that will provide you with all of the health benefits that you need.